Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 | Stay type | Short rest / overnight transit stop |

-| Surface | Typically gravel / compacted roadside rest area surface |
+| Surface | Typically gravel or compacted roadside rest area surface |

 | Rig suitability | Suitable for caravans, motorhomes and campervans using normal highway caution |